Marsunpaisti/openosrs-plugins/README.md

 # OpenOSRS external plugins

-This is a collection of my external plugins.
+This is a collection of Paisti's external plugins.
 Project based on official OPRS plugins repo.